ethereum/remix-ide/docs/remix_commands.md

 Remix Commands
 ==============

-In the console, you can run the commands listed below.
+In the console, you can run the remix commands listed below.
 Once you start to type a command, there is *auto completion*.
 These commands are using the following libraries:

 + *ethers*: The [ethers.js](https://docs.ethers.io/ethers.js/html/getting-started.html) library is a compact and complete JavaScript library for Ethereum.